Build Mode · · 16 min read

 Why the Premium?

-The math is simple.
+The math is straightforward.
 AI roll-ups believe they can expand margins post-acquisition through automation.
 If they're right, a firm generating 25% EBITDA margins today might generate 35-40% margins in two years.

 Consider a firm with $1M EBITDA.
 A traditional buyer paying 5x values it at $5M.
 An AI roll-up paying 8x values it at $8M—but if they expand margins by 40% within three years, the firm generates $1.4M EBITDA.
 At the same 8x multiple, that's $11.2M in enterprise value.